vin-cent321/Moneta/README.md

 # Moneta

-Moneta is a platform for patients at any stage of Alzheimer's/Dementia to keep their mind and brain stimulated.
+Moneta is a full stack MERN platform for patients at any stage of Alzheimer's/Dementia to keep their mind and brain stimulated.
 Brain teasers/memory/image and word association games have been scientifically proven to be useful throughout the lives of people afflicted with the disease.
 While additionally, music can play an important role.

 ## [Try it yourself!](https://mc-moneta.herokuapp.com/)